 Meaning and History

-Today, the brand falls into the globally recognized category, as its consoles and video games have attracted worldwide attention.
+Today, the brand is recognized globally, as its consoles and video games have attracted worldwide attention.
 The unique logo can be seen anywhere in the world.
 Despite its youth, the emblem has been updated several times and has several versions.

 The logo’s planetary march began in 1988 when Sony, in collaboration with Nintendo, attempted to create a console.
 However, disagreements over project plans led to the dissolution of their agreement.
-After that, the Japanese corporation took five years to develop a gaming console independently, released a year later than planned.
+After that, the Japanese corporation took five years to develop a gaming console independently and released it a year later than planned.
 It also introduced an original logo.

 What is PlayStation?